 - If you are using a Project with Academic Research access, you can use all available operators, and use queries up to 1024 characters in length.

 - If you are using a Project with Enterprise access, you can use all available operators, and use queries up to 4096 characters in length.

 You can also specify the granularity (which can be day, hour, or minute) as well as the time period for which you need the Tweet counts (using the start_time and end_time parameters).
 The default time granularity that this endpoint uses is hour, which means if you do not specify the granularity parameter, the endpoint will give you the Tweet counts per hour, for the last 7 days.

 Recent Tweet counts

 The recent Tweet counts endpoint allows you to programmatically retrieve the numerical count of Tweets for a query, over the last seven days.
-This endpoint is available via the standard and academic research product tracks and uses the OAuth 2.0 Bearer Token for authentication.
+This endpoint is available via to anyone using keys and tokens that are associated with an App within a Project and uses OAuth 2.0 App-Only for authentication.

 Full-archive Tweet counts

 The full-archive Tweet counts endpoint allows you to programmatically retrieve the numerical count of Tweets for a query, from the entire archive of public Tweets.
-Currently, this endpoint is only available in the Academic Research product track and uses the OAuth 2.0 Bearer Token for authentication.
+Currently, this endpoint is only available to those that have been approved for Academic Research or Enterprise access and use the OAuth 2.0 App-Only for authentication.